 Although circumcision is often justified for supposedly religious reasons, there is no religious justification for the practice in either Christianity or Islam.

-to ban this horrific practice.
+Sharp condemnation by religious and moral leaders is needed to ban this horrific practice.
 But movement does appear to be afoot — at least if an event that took place in Cairo two weeks ago is any indication.
 It bordered on a minor revolution.

 Muslim scholars and academics from Germany, Africa and the Middle East spent two days discussing female genital mutilation.
 The goal of the conference was to declare this form of circumcision to be incompatible with the ethics of Islam as a global religion.

 It was a German who organized and funded the conference.
 In 2000 Rüdiger Nehberg, 71, a man known for adventurous exploits that have included crossing the Atlantic in a pedal boat, founded Target, a human rights organization dedicated to fighting female genital mutilation.
-Since then Nehberg, accompanied by his life partner Annette Weber, has been traveling throughout Africa with his video camera, documenting the inhuman practice and attempting to win over political and
+Since then Nehberg, accompanied by his life partner Annette Weber, has been traveling throughout Africa with his video camera, documenting the inhuman practice and attempting to win over political and religious leaders for his cause.
+Wherever he goes, Nehberg says: “This custom can only be brought to an end with the power of Islam.”
+In organizing the conference, which was held at Cairo’s Al-Azhar University under the patronage of Egyptian Grand Mufti Ali Jumaa, Nehberg has come one step closer to his goal.

 Many important Muslim scholars attended the event.
 The Egyptian minister for religious charities, Mahmoud Hamdi Saksuk, condemned the practice, as did the Grand Sheikh of Al-Azhar University, Mohammed Sayyid Tantawi.
 Even the renowned and notorious Egyptian religious scholar and journalist Yusuf al-Qaradawi, who enjoys great popularity in the Middle East as a result of his commentary on the Aljazeera television network, attended the Cairo conference.